Recognition of Prior Learning / Credit Transfer Policy

 formal learning - takes place through a structured program of learning that leads to the full or partial achievement of an officially accredited qualification.

-informal learning - is gained through work, social, family, hobby or leisure activities and experiences.
-Unlike formal or non-formal learning, informal learning is not organised or externally structured in terms of objectives, time or learning support.
+informal learning - may be gained through work, social, family, hobby or leisure activities and experiences.
+Unlike formal learning, informal learning is not generally organised or externally structured in terms of objectives, time or learning support, or if so, it does not lead to an accredited qualification.

 specified credit - is granted for one or more specific units in a course, granting credit to students for those units.
 Specified credit may be granted where the applicant has met the learning outcomes, attained the knowledge and/or developed the skills related to a specific unit of study in a College course.